eLearnAfrica Announces Financing the Development of Online Degrees with African Universities

 eLearnAfrica and CAFRAD commit to the advancement of education through designing and developing e-learning programs

-Online education eLearnAfrica has signed an agreement with the African Training and Research Centre in Administration for Development (CAFRAD), to design and develop initiatives aimed at promoting e-learning on the African continent.
+Online education platform eLearnAfrica has signed an agreement with the African Training and Research Centre in Administration for Development (CAFRAD), to design and develop initiatives aimed at promoting e-learning on the African continent.

 Brook Negussie, CEO of eLearnAfrica, and Dr St'ephane Monney, director-general of CAFRAD, met at the headquarters of CAFRAD in Morocco last week, to put into motion an important set of e-learning initiatives between the organisations, according to eLearnAfrica.